 David joined Matrix from SilverStream Software, which he founded in June 1996.
 Prior to its July 2002 acquisition by Novell, SilverStream was a public company that had reached a revenue run rate in excess of $100M, with approximately 800 employees and offices in more than 20 countries around the world.

-In addition to his broad focus on enterprise software, David is specifically focused on the areas of SaaS (software as a service), cloud, mobility, Open Source, marketing automation, virtualization, storage, and data center automation.
+In addition to his broad focus on enterprise software, David is specifically focused on the areas of SaaS (software as a service), Infrastructure software, and Open Source.

 Founder and CEO